The Digital Nomad trend is the hottest trend in the entrepreneurship community.

 You can work anywhere with an internet connection.

 Cafes, coworking spaces, or working in your apartment are all good options.
 I usually choose option number three because I don’t have to wear pants.

 Keep in mind, you have to take internet security super seriously while working online.
 Check out these tips for staying secure online.

 Co-working spaces are often filled with digital nomads… that pretend they’re working, but really spend more time talking about their hot new SEO strategy.
-Or mentally jerking each other off.
+Or figuratively jerking each other off.

 Working In Ho Chi Minh City Cafes